k8s-platform-hub/hello-joomla/README.md

 There might be cases where you might want to perform some custom business logic on your apis.
 For example, sending an email/sms to a user on sign up or sending a push notification to the mobile device when some event happens.
 For this, you would want to create your own custom service which does these for you on the endpoints that you define.

-This quickstart comes with one such custom service written in Golang.
+This quickstart comes with one such custom Joomla content management service.
 Check it out in action at `https://app.cluster-name.hasura-app.io` .
 Currently, it just returns a JSON response of "Hello World" at that endpoint.

 In case you want to use another language/framework for your custom service.
 Take a look at our docs to see how you can add a new custom service.

 ## Migrate from an existing project

-If you have an existing ASP.NET app and would like to migrate it to Hasura:
+If you have an existing Joomla service and would like to migrate it to Hasura:

 - Replace the `services/app/app` directory with your app directory.
 - Ensure that the structure of the directory is coherent with the current structure.